SenteonLLC/senteonllc.github.io/beta/main.md

 <img src="images/agentlocation.png" width="750">

 **To install you will need:**

-- `Account ID` - ID/Name of Managed Account you wish to register the agent/endpoint to
+- `Managed Account ID` - ID/Name of Managed Account you wish to register the agent/endpoint to

-- `Account Password` - Password for Managed Account
+- `Registration Code` - Registration code for Managed Account

 **Steps**